 - DRAs increase the pipeline export capacity without the need to add any booster pumping infrastructure.
 Capacity enhancement can be achieved within short time and no major equipment is needed under this process.
 Moreover, it allows for greater operational flexibility.

 This project was successfully completed in FY2013.
-It has been tested and proven to deliver higher volumes in line with Cairn India’s planned production ramp up.
+It has been tested and proven to deliver higher volumes in line with Cairn’s planned production ramp up.

 Bhogat Terminal Facilities

 The Bhogat terminal in the Jamnagar district, Gujarat, is a 160 hectare site located 8 km from the Arabian Sea coast.
 The terminal will facilitate the storage and evacuation of crude by sea.
 Some key elements of the Bhogat terminal are: